Forecasting the Remaining Duration of an Ongoing Solar Flare: Conclusions

 \section{Conclusions}

 This model is simple, lightweight, and accurate.
-It can be run in Python to make direct predictions of the remaining duration on an ongoing solar flare.
+It can be run in Python to make direct predictions of the remaining duration, $t_{4} - t_{\mathrm{now}}$ at the current time $t_{\mathrm{now}}$, in an ongoing solar flare.
 We have trained the data set using only parameters that are easily measured from GOES/XRS light curves, and which can be easily calculated in real-time.
 The model generally performs well, with a skill score that outperforms a simpler linear regression model.
-The most important features for forecasting the remaining duration are the timings of the start and peak as well as the integrals of the flux to the peak.
+The error in the timing prediction is, on average, less than 2 minutes in both XRS channels.
+The most important features for this forecasting are the timings of the start and peak as well as the fluence before and at the flare's peak.

+We have additionally tested this model by using the features through time $t_{1}$ to predict those at $t_{2}$, $t_{3}$, and $t_{4}$ in each XRS channel.
+As with the results presented in Section \ref{sec:data}, the model generally underestimates the values of the later times.
+The method provides a reasonable prediction of $t_{2}$, but $t_{3}$ and $t_{4}$ are increasingly poorly constrained.
+Plots of this can be found as a supplement in the code posted to Github for the interested reader.

 We should note that, in principle, quasi-periodic pulsations (QPPs; \citealt{nakariakov2009}) could be measured from GOES/XRS light curves and that the period of QPPs are correlated with flare duration \citep{hayes2020}.
 As noted by \citet{hayes2020}, however, the period changes during the course of a longer flare.
 Furthermore, the signal-to-noise ratio needs to be relatively large to measure this period, which would exclude forecasting for smaller flares.
 Finally, it is not clear that all flares exhibit QPPs: a sample of X-class flares detected QPPs in only about 80\% of the events \citep{simoes2015}.
 In future work, it would be worthwhile to build QPP measurements into the model, particularly with newer GOES satellites which have better cadence.